 Along with their study of Spanish language, students in this concentration also study the literature, culture, history, and politics of Spain and of Latin America.

-The Spanish and Latin American studies concentration can help prepare students for graduate study or careers in a variety of areas, including international relations, journalism, political science, history, comparative literature, and foreign service.
+The threefold emphasis—advanced verbal and written communication, research skills and analysis, and broad knowledge of diverse Spanish-speaking cultures—prepares students for graduate study or careers in a variety of areas, including international relations, journalism, political science, history, comparative literature, and foreign service.

-This concentration requires at least 11 credits of courses taught in Spanish at the 206-level or higher, including two courses (or at least eight credits) at the 300-level.
+This concentration requires at least 31 credits, with a minimum of 11 credits in Spanish at the 206-level or higher, including two courses (or at least eight credits) at the 300-level, one methodology course, and one related course outside the division.
 Students selecting this concentration typically spend one or both semesters of their junior year studying abroad.
 Students are encouraged to apply to study at universities in Argentina, Cuba, Puerto Rico, and Spain through the College’s Spanish Studies Abroad Signature Program.
 For more information see Spanish Studies Abroad below.